opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param D: Input vector of distortion coefficients  :math:`(k_1, k_2, k_3, k_4)`.

     :param Knew: Camera matrix of the distorted image.
-By default, it is the same as  ``cameraMatrix``  but you may additionally scale and shift the result by using a different matrix.
+By default, it is the identity matrix but you may additionally scale and shift the result by using a different matrix.

     :param undistorted: Output image with compensated fisheye lens distortion.